GuidanceMantras/GuidanceMantras/README.md

 - Be a part of kids, when they are studying at home at-least until 12/13 years
 - When kids become youger, ask them about goal, ask them about their financial management, financial situation

-## Education
-- Please do not expect your kids to be a topper
-- Please always focus that your kids should have basic education such as Bachelor degreee to get a Job/ be eligible for government exams
-- Please remember that Education is just one of the essiential part of today's life along with water, Air, clothes and food

 ### Ethics
 - Please teach your kids to respect elders
 - Please teach your kids to know the value of honesty, trust